KYB: Business Document Verification for US Onboarding

 |---|---|

-| Document | Valid passport, national ID card, or residence permit |
+| Document | Valid US passport, US driver's license, or state-issued ID card |

-| Cross-check | Name and date of birth must match the director listed on the company extract |
+| Cross-check | Name and date of birth must match the officer or member listed on formation documents |

-| Additional | For signatories who are not directors: power of attorney or board resolution |
+| Additional | For signatories who are not officers: corporate resolution or power of attorney |

-5. Power of Attorney / Board Resolution
+5. Corporate Resolution / Power of Attorney

 | Criterion | Requirement |